 The intent of the three topic examination format is to allow doctoral students to qualify for pursuit of doctoral studies by demonstrating their PhD-level knowledge in three topics related to their research.
-The students in consultation with their PhD Advisor will identify three topics from the examination topics list provided by their home department http://parks.slu.edu/departments/.
-Students may choose topics drawn from outside their home department with the approval of their home department chair.
-The faculty evaluator for each topic is suggested by the PhD Advisor and should be approved by the department chair.
+The students in consultation with their PhD Advisor will identify three topics from the examination topics list provided by their home program or department.
+Students may choose topics drawn from outside their home program with the approval of their advisor.
+The faculty evaluator for each topic is suggested by the PhD Advisor and should be approved by the program.
 Upon identification of faculty evaluators, students should complete the qualifying examination petition form by following the steps outlined in Parks College of Engineering, Aviation and Technology Ph.D.
 Qualifying Exam Policy.
 This includes determining time, date, and location of examination.